DerickFernando51/SLIIT/Seven segment display.md

 # Driving MAX7221 LED seven-segment display using PIC16F877A
 # 1.0 Abstract
-The aim of this project is to display the EN number on a seven segment display.
+The aim of this project is to display the EN number(21485886) on a seven segment display.
 For this task the PIC16F877A microcontroller and drive/control LED Seven Segment Display MAX7221 was used.
 Assembler was used as the programming language.
 The circuit was constructed using Proteus simulation software.